 If you need space, go ahead and book our spacious, classy 3-bedroom furnished rental – Saint-Tropez – PR 722.
 Located in the heart of the old village, you’ll have restaurants, cafés and shops at your doorstep and the legendary harbor just a two-minute walk away.

-For a smaller party, we have a 2-bedroom furnished rental – Saint-Tropez – PR 723 with a shared, majestic swimming pool right at the entrance of the village.
+Consider also this 3 Bedroom Rental in Saint Tropez, French Riviera (PR-562,) with a shared swimming pool and located in a residential area.
 You will be able to enjoy some quiet down time before getting into Saint-Trop’s action less than a kilometer away.

 If all you need is a pied-à-terre downtown, then our fully furnished studio rental – Saint-Tropez – PR 630 is right for you.
 The perfect starting point for any sightseeing, shopping, eating, or partying expedition, it will make you feel like you totally belong there.